 Bringing Some Salmon Home?

 Your catch will be cleaned, thoroughly washed, and cold-stored to preserve optimal freshness.
 As most of our guests depart via floatplane, space limitations do not permit boxing your fish at the lodge.
 We do not have access to smoking or canning facilities nor do Fisheries and Oceans Canada allow us to do much in the way of preparation.
 If your trip home is via floatplane, your fish will usually ride home in storage wells located in the floats of the airplane.
-There are facilities in both Campbell River and at Kenmore Air who will assist you in packaging your fish for airline or surface transport to your home.
+There are facilities in Port Hardy and at Seattle/Kenmore Air who will assist you in packaging your fish for airline or surface transport to your home.
 Would you like your fish processed or smoked and sent to you?
-Stop in at Jensen’s Smokehouse in Seattle after you land.
-In Campbell River, visit St. Jean’s Cannery and Smokehouse.
-In Port Hardy, drop your fish off at Hardy Buoys.
+For guests traveling via Vancouver, at Vancouver Int’l Airport, you can drop your fish at the St. Jean’s Cannery and Smokehouse depot.
+Or, in Port Hardy, you can drop your fish off at Hardy Buoys.